mindspore-ai/docs/docs/mindspore/migration_guide/source_en/performance_optimization.md

 ### Case 1: Long Step Interval

-We run ResNet50 training script in MindSpore [Model Zoo](https://gitee.com/mindspore/mindspore/tree/master/model_zoo ) with batch size set to 32, and we find that each step cost almost 90ms.
+We run ResNet50 training script in MindSpore [ModelZoo](https://gitee.com/mindspore/models/tree/master ) with batch size set to 32, and we find that each step cost almost 90ms.
 As we observed on the MindInsight UI page, the step interval in the step trace is too long, which may indicate that performance can be optimized in the dataset processing process.

 ![long_step_interval](images/profiler_case1_long_step_interval.png)